yichenhsiaonz/shortcutcleaner/README.md

 # shortcutcleaner

-A basic javafx app for Windows to scan desktop for dead shortcuts (shortcuts with original file missing)
+A Javafx app for Windows to scan desktop and start menu for dead shortcuts (shortcuts with original file missing).
+Bundled with a Java runtime image so that Java isn't required.

 # Requirements:

 Windows

-Java 10+

 # Usage